a1k0n/a1k0n.github.io/_posts/2021-01-22-indoor-localization.md

 To make this practical at high FPS on a Raspberry Pi, I chose to make some simplifying assumptions: assume all the ceiling lights are point sources on a perfectly even grid, and that the camera moves along the floor at a fixed height.
-This turned out to be good enough to work in practice, but the method doesn't necessarily require it.
-Drop ceilings are fairly common in office buildings, and they provide a nearly perfectly even grid in which lights are installed.
+This turned out to be good enough to work in practice.
+The method doesn't necessarily require an even grid, it just needs to be able to determine the distance to the nearest landmark from any point.
+In a grid, that's trivial, but it's not hard to use a map of the ceiling layout instead.

 I also assumed I knew the grid size ahead of time, since I can just measure the ceiling tile sizes and count the spaces between lights, and also measure the